Coalitions in Routing Games: A Worst-Case Perspective: Introduction

 \section{Introduction}

 To date, game theoretic models have been employed in virtually all networking contexts.
-These include control tasks at the network layer, such as flow control and routing (e.g.,~\cite{ORS93, altman_2000, La02, Roughgarden:2002}) as well as numerous studies on control tasks at the link and MAC layers.
-In particular, research up until now in routing games has mainly focused on {\em non-cooperative} networking games, where the {\em selfish} decision makers (i.e., the {\em users} or {\em agents}) cannot communicate and reach a binding agreement on the way they would share the network infrastructure.
-Moreover, the main dynamics that were considered were {\em Best-Response}, i.e., each agent would observe the present state of the network and react to it in a self-optimizing manner.
-Accordingly, the operating points of such systems were taken to be some equilibria of the underlying non-cooperative game, most notably Nash equilibria.
-Such equilibria are inherently inefficient~\cite{Debreu1952} and, in general, exhibit suboptimal network performance.
-As a result, the question of how bad the quality of a non-cooperative equilibrium is with respect to a centrally enforced optimum has received considerable attention e.g.,~\cite{Koutsoupias99,Roughgarden:2002,EKL2003}.
+These include control tasks at the network layer, such as flow control and routing (e.g.,~\cite{ORS93, altman_2000, La02, Roughgarden:2002}).
+In particular, research until now in routing games has mainly focused on {\em non-cooperative} networking games, where the {\em selfish} decision makers (i.e., the {\em users} or {\em agents}) cannot communicate and reach a binding agreement on the way they would share the network infrastructure.
+Moreover, the main dynamics that were considered were {\em Best-Response}, i.e., each agent would observe the present state of the network and react to it in a self-optimizing manner. ly, the operating points of such systems were taken to be some equilibria of the underlying non-cooperative game, most notably Nash equilibria.
+Such equilibria are inherently inefficient and, in general, exhibit suboptimal network performance.
+As a result, the question of how bad the quality of a non-cooperative equilibrium is with respect to a centrally enforced optimum has received considerable attention e.g.,~\cite{KoutsoupiasP09,Roughgarden:2002}.